What happens when you stop drinking? First, your overall health improves — especially if you were a former frequent binge drinker.

 It may take a full month of not drinking alcohol to feel better.
 Although positive changes may appear earlier, 3 months of not drinking can not only improve your mood, energy, sleep, weight, skin health, immune health, and heart health.
 It can even reduce your risk of cancer.

-For heavy drinkers and binge drinkers, not drinking alcohol may be enough to improve their health.
+For heavy drinkers, binge drinkers, or people who rely on alcohol dependence, not drinking alcohol may be enough to improve their health.
 But regular exercise and a healthy diet are very important to maintain a healthful lifestyle.

 There are a lot of reasons not to drink.
 Whether it is short-term or for the rest of your life, you can start your alcohol-free life today.